 \section{Introduction}

-The existence of solar wind was first confirmed by in-situ spacecrafts in the 1960s \citep{Gringauz_1960_Solar_Wind,Gringauz_1961_Solar_wind,Gringauz_1967_Solar_wind}.
-By the first time \citet{Neugebauer_1966_Solar_Wind_Mariner2} showed a bimodal wind, based on Mariner 2 observations of recurring streams of high speed plasma.
-From the mid 1970s on, new space missions with new instruments have studied the solar wind through different physical magnitudes like proton speed, proton temperature or interplanetary magnetic field among others \citep{Hundhausen_1972_Solar_Wind_review,Rossi_1991_Interplanetary_plasma}.
+The existence of solar wind was first confirmed by in situ spacecrafts in the 1960s \cite{Gringauz_1960_Solar_Wind,Gringauz_1961_Solar_wind,Gringauz_1967_Solar_wind}. \cite{Neugebauer_1966_Solar_Wind_Mariner2} showed for the first time a bimodal wind, based on Mariner 2 observations of recurring streams of high speed plasma.
+From mid 1970s on, new space missions with new instruments have studied the solar wind using different physical magnitudes like proton speed, proton temperature or interplanetary magnetic field among others \cite{Hundhausen_1972_Solar_Wind_review,Rossi_1991_Interplanetary_plasma}.

-Nowadays the solar wind is commonly classified into slow and fast solar wind (which formed the bulk of the wind) and transient events coming from coronal mass ejections, where material from the solar atmosphere is thrown in the interplanetary space \citep{2006_Schwenn_solar_wind_review, Viall2020}.
+Nowadays, the solar wind is commonly classified into slow and fast (which form the bulk of the wind) and transient events coming from coronal mass ejections, where material from the solar atmosphere is thrown into the interplanetary space \cite{2006_Schwenn_solar_wind_review, Viall2020}.
 Each type of bulk wind has a different source.
-The fast solar wind is considered to come from the open magnetic field lines that emerge from the Sun through the coronal holes \citep{Banaszkiewicz_1997_Fast_SW,Schwenn_2006_Solar_wind}.
-The source of the slow solar wind is not clear, and many suggestions have been made, e.g. plasma released by reconnection between open and closed magnetic field lines \citep{2005_Lionello_slow_wind} or flow emerging from small equatorial coronal holes \citep{Bale_2019_Solar_wind_CH}.
-Nevertheless, \citet{Neugebauer_2002_Solar_Wind}, from a study of the sources of the solar wind during the maximum of solar cycle 23 (1998-2001), conclude that near the solar maximum the characteristics of the fast solar wind are very different from the fast solar wind during the minimum when the polar coronal holes are dominant because of the contribution of the active regions to the fast stream.
-They suggest a hierarchy based on open field regions with large polar coronal holes as the source of highest speeds, and active regions like other contributor to the fast wind showing a correlation between the fast wind and the solar cycle.
+The fast solar wind is considered to come from the open magnetic field that emerges from the Sun through the coronal holes \cite{Banaszkiewicz_1997_Fast_SW,Schwenn_2006_Solar_wind}.
+The source of the slow solar wind is not clear, and many suggestions have been made, e.g. plasma released by reconnection between open and closed magnetic field lines \cite{2005_Lionello_slow_wind} or flow emerging from small equatorial coronal holes \cite{Bale_2019_Solar_wind_CH}.
+Nevertheless, \cite{Neugebauer_2002_Solar_Wind}, from a study of the sources of the solar wind during the maximum of Solar Cycle 23 (1998-2001), conclude that near the solar maximum the characteristics of the fast solar wind are very different from the fast solar wind during the minimum when the polar coronal holes are dominant because of the contribution of the active regions to the fast stream.
+They suggest a hierarchy based on open field regions with large polar coronal holes as the source of the highest speeds, and active regions like other contributors to the fast wind showing a correlation between the fast wind and the solar cycle.